pravin-72/BlogPage/README.md

 This project was completed as part of the FreeCodeCamp certification in Responsive Web Design, showcasing my skills and commitment to building captivating web pages using HTML and CSS.

+## Live Demo

+Before diving into the code, you can check out the live version of RegistrationForm here: [Calculator Live Demo](https://calciusage.netlify.app/)

 ## Key Features:

 **1**.
 Responsive Design: The blog page gracefully adapts to various screen sizes, from mobile devices to large desktops, ensuring an optimal user experience.